MISP/misp-docker/README.md

 New options are added on a regular basis.

+#### Environment variable behaviour

+Set environment variables in .env to configure settings instead of in docker-compose.yml where possible.
+Setting the variables in .env will allow you to pull updates from Github without issues caused by a modified docker-compose.yml file, should there be an update for it.

+Environment variable driven settings are enforced every time the misp-core container starts.
+This means that if you change the config.php file or database for a setting that has a set environment variable, it will be changed to the environment variable value upon next container start.
+Empty environment variables may have a safe default which is enforced instead.

+If you push a change to add or remove an environment variable, please look in "core/files/etc/misp-docker/" for json files with "envars" in the name and adjust there.

+#### Unset safe default settings behaviour

+The misp-core container has definitions for minimum safe default settings which are set if needed each time the container starts.
+They will only be set if there is no existing entry in the config.php file or database for these settings.
+If you specify a custom value for any of these settings it will be respected.
+See the definitions of these in "core/files/etc/misp-docker" where the filenames contain the word "defaults".

+#### Storing system settings in the DB

+This container includes the "ENABLE_DB_SETTINGS" environment variable, which can be used to set "MISP.system.setting_db" to true or false.
+This changes the behaviour of where MISP chooses to store operator made settings changes; in config.php or in the system_settings database table.
+By default this is set to false.

+If a setting is not defined in the DB, but is defined in config.php, it will be read out of config.php and used.
+This can sometimes lead to operator confusion, so please check both locations for values when troubleshooting.

+If you change this setting from false to true, settings are not migrated from config.php to the database, but rather the above behaviour is relied upon.

+While storing system settings in the DB works as expected most of the time, you may come across some instances where a particular setting MUST be set in the config.php file.
+We have tried to side-step this issue by prepopulating the config.php file with all of these settings, but there could be more.
+If you encounter any issues like this, please raise an issue, and try configuring the setting in the config.php file instead.

+#### Overriding environment variable and unset safe default settings behaviours

+If you are trying to accomplish something and the above behaviours get in the way, please let us know as this is not intended.

+To override these behaviours edit the docker-compose.yml file's misp-core volume definitions to enable the "customize_misp.sh" behaviour (see the bottom of the Production section for details).
+The "customize_misp.sh" script triggers after the above behaviours complete and is an appropriate place to override a setting.
+It is suggested that you use the "/var/www/MISP/app/cake Admin setSetting" command to override a setting, as this tool is config.php file and database setting aware.

 ### Production

 -   It is recommended to specify the build you want run by editing `docker-compose.yml` (see here for the list of available tags https://github.com/orgs/MISP/packages)